aquitania99/sydney-kids-activities/README.md

 ### What it does

-Queries OpenStreetMap directly via the Overpass API — the "query engine" for OSM raw data.
+Queries OpenStreetMap directly via the Overpass API, the "query engine" for OSM raw data.
 Returns named venues across Sydney using a bounding box.

 ### The API

 URL: `https://overpass-api.de/api/interpreter`
 No auth required.
-Public service — be polite, add delays.
+Public service, be polite, add delays.

 ### Overpass QL — the query language